Frequently Asked Questions (FAQ)

 1. What are the eligibility requirements to study abroad?

 Preference is given to applicants with a GPA of 3.0 or higher; all applicants must have a cumulative GPA of 2.75 minimum at the time of application.
-All programs are open to juniors and seniors, and sophomores (starting fall 2019).
+All semester long programs are open to sophomores, juniors, and seniors.

 2. When do North Central students usually go abroad?

-3. I’m an athlete and my sport season is fall.
-What are my options?
+3. I’m an athlete, what are my options?

 4. When is the deadline for applications to study abroad?